The Team

 CHAIR

 I am a marine conservation biologist (MSc) studying the impacts of climate change on ship strikes to large whales.
 I firmly believe that ocean literacy is the most powerful means by which we can effectively conserve and protect our oceans—a mission that Surfrider and I are deeply committed to.
 After living in Atlantic Canada for the last 6 years, I knew it was the perfect place for Surfrider to establish itself next.
 I'm dedicated to making the ocean accessible to all, fostering stewardship and appreciation for our marine environments.
 When I am not doing research, I help increase ocean literacy across the globe by developing scientific content for Ocean School, a free online ocean educational resource.
-I also work with the Marine Animal Response Society, rescuing and studying marine animals.
+I also worked with the Marine Animal Response Society, rescuing and studying marine animals.
 I love to hike, surf, camp, and spend as much time outside as possible!

 • Karinne Lantz